apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   Attributes(type) | Description
   ---------------- | ------------
   src(string) | References a file in the plugin directory relative to the `plugin.xml` file.
-If src does not resolve to an existing file, CLI stops and reverses the installation, issues a notification of the problem, and exits with a non-zero code. name(string) | Provides the last part of the module name.
+If src does not resolve to an existing file, the CLI stops and reverses the installation, issues a notification of the problem, and exits with a non-zero code. name(string) | Provides the last part of the module name.
 It can generally be whatever you like, and it only matters if you want to use cordova.require to import other parts of your plugins in your JavaScript code.
 The module name for a `<js-module>` is your plugin's id followed by the value of name.

   Example: